gkjt/core/terms.md

 This means don't use our network for things you wouldn't do on your own laptop connected to the university network, for instance:

-DO NOTN'T access illegal material.
+DO NOT access illegal material.
-DO NOTN'T infringe copyright, e.g. by torrenting media.
+DO NOT infringe copyright, e.g. by torrenting media.
-DO NOTN'T host your pirated movie/music/tv collection.
+DO NOT host your pirated movie/music/tv collection.
-DO NOTN'T attack University or CSLib infrastructure.
+DO NOT attack University or CSLib infrastructure.
-DO NOTN'T attack VMs which aren't yours or machines on the internet.
+DO NOT attack VMs which aren't yours or machines on the internet.
-DO NOTN'T compromise the security of our network, e.g. by facilitating access from outside the university.
+DO NOT compromise the security of our network, e.g. by facilitating access from outside the university.
-DO NOTN'T degrade the experience of others, e.g. by consuming excessive resources.
+DO NOT degrade the experience of others, e.g. by consuming excessive resources.

 In short,
-DO NOTN'T facilitate actions which degrade the relationship between CSLib and the university.
+DO NOT facilitate actions which degrade the relationship between CSLib and the university.